Strengthens legs; stretches shoulders and upper back

 More yoga poses to discover

 Eagle (Garudasana in Sanskrit) is a beginner yoga pose that belongs to the balancing and standing categories.
-This asana targets glutes & hip flexors and shoulders and upper back & lower traps and also involves ankles and middle back / lats and quadriceps and wrists muscles.
-Eagle stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+This asana targets glutes & hip flexors, shoulders and upper back & lower traps, and also involves ankles, middle back / lats, quadriceps and wrists muscles.
+Eagle improves circulation; strengthens legs; stretches shoulders and upper back and also improves coordination and balance.
 Refer to the illustration and instructions above for how to perform this posture correctly.
-Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory.
+Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
+Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.